whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Pervasive Predation Must End.md

 While every instance of conquering is unique, they are all similarly traumatic.
 That means your ancestors went through something just as traumatic as the Nootka and Lakota.
 Your ancestors went through it decades, centuries, or maybe millennia ago, and if you don't remember those stories, it's only because those stories are no longer passed down.
 Thus drug and alcohol abuse, despair, domestic violence, and the other widespread troubles may now seem normal or "just how life is."

 But just because you are not aware of what your ancestors went through does not mean it did not happen.
-Those ancient traumas that your ancestors endured were never fully healed, and they still affect us today.
+Those ancient traumas were never fully healed, and they still affect us today.

 ### Child Abuse Profoundly Affects Our Politics Today